-Prior to appointment, candidates for the position of Captain must have attained certification of Fire Officer II and FSLEP (preferred).
+Prior to appointment, candidates for the position of Captain must have attained certification of Fire Officer II.
 Internal candidates shall have no less than three (3) years of fire service experience with a minimum of one (1) year experience with Nixa Fire Protection District.